RocketPy-Team/RocketPy/docs/user/motors/hybridmotor.rst

   of the nozzle.
 See more details in
   :ref:`Motor Coordinate Systems <motorcsys>`

-So, lets first import the necesary classes:
+So, lets first import the necessary classes:

 .. jupyter-execute::